Thodisi Bewafaii: Plot

 Neema's father is arrested by the Anti-Corruption Bureau while accepting a huge bribe from a businessman named Lalwani.
 This results in huge public humiliation for the family and many doors are closed in their faces.
 Mahendra asks Neema to sell her jewellery and provide him with funds so that he can immigrate to Germany.
 She does what he wishes, with the result that he leaves for Germany, never to be heard from again.
 Neema takes her son Abhinandan and relocates to Nashik to live with her second brother Narendra and his wife.
 This is where Abhinandan grows up, always curious to know about his dad.

 Years later, Arun, with hard work, has recovered his fortune and has become a rich and successful businessman.
 On Abhinandan's fourteenth birthday, Arun shows up on Neema's doorstep - only to be told that their son has run away from home.
 An enraged Arun must now find whether Neema is telling the truth or whether she is hiding their son someplace else.
 Actually, Neema is telling the truth.
 Only a few days previously, after some humiliating incident at school, Abhinandan had run away from home and made his way to the big city, Mumbai.
 In fact, he had coincidentally bumped into his father on the street and sought directions from him, with neither of them recognizing the other.
 He happens to get sick just outside the house of Dr. Karuna, who is a friend of Arun's family.
 She treats him and finds out that he is Arun's son.
 She immediately calls Arun to meet him.
 Arun flies to his son's bedside and the two are united with each other.
 Abhinandan returns to see his mother and gives her the news that he has found his father.
 She becomes a bit interested in Arun's whereabouts.
 However, Arun does not want to meet her or be reconciled with her because of the bitterness of the past.

 Abhinandan (known affectionately as "Nandu") gets over his issues concerning paternity and develops into a healthy, college-going young man.
-In college, he falls in love with (Padmini Kolhapure), who is his classmate.
-Out on an excursion with friends one day, the two ride on a bike and sing a song.
-While they are enjoying this beautiful time, they are hit by a truck and Nandu is admitted to hospital.
+In college, he falls in love with Meenu, who is his classmate.
+While on a bike ride with his friends, they are hit by a truck and Nandu is admitted to hospital.
 Both of his parents rush to his bedside and in this situation, Arun and Neema meet each other again.
 They resolve their differences and Neema accepts that she was very wrong with her suspicious, vengeful, adamant attitude.
 Abhinandan undergoes the required operation successfully with Neema and Arun on either side of his bed.
 At this point, Abhinandan asks his parents to come together.
 They implicitly give consent, and thus the family is united again.